 The Japanese film, Departures, offers ideas relevant to my questions.
 It tackles the theme by exploring how encoffineers deal with the deceased.
 A holistic approach is demonstrated as being concerned with preparing the body with utmost care, while exhibiting a presence that serves as a conduit of closure for the affected.

 It is a noble task, to say the least.
 Regrettably, the general impression of work that involves the handling of corpses is one of disdain.
 People may already think twice about catching a movie centred on this theme, let alone consider a career in the field.

 As a man seeking a new start with his wife, Daigo wasn’t much different.
 The only reason that he ended up in an interview at the local funeral home was because the job advertisement stated “departures” (which he interpreted as pertaining to a travel agent), when it clearly should have been “the departed”.
 The error was no doubt a strategic misprint employed by the boss, Mr. Sasaki, for the purpose of luring a few naïve applicants to an otherwise quiet office.
 On this note, I wonder if any moviegoers were also hoodwinked into seeing the film.

-Daigo, somewhat desperate in unemployment, decided to commit to a trial run as Mr. Sasaki placed a sizable stack of cash into his hands to reveal the lucrative nature of the business.
+Daigo, rather desperate in unemployment, decided to commit to a trial run as Mr. Sasaki placed a sizable stack of cash into his hands to reveal the lucrative nature of the business.
 Little did he know that he was going to receive a lot more from this occupation than getting well paid.